Skip to content

 If things go wrong

-We understand that, from time to time, things might go wrong.
-If you are unhappy with your experience at your vets, there are a number of options available to you, depending on what has happened.
+We understand that, from time to time, things might not go as planned.
+If you are unhappy with your experience at your vets, there are a number of options available to you, depending on the circumstances.

 Speak to your practice

-In our experience, many concerns are based on misunderstanding or communication issues, so we would always recommend you speak to your practice first.
+In our experience, many concerns are based on misunderstanding or poor communication.
+Therefore, we strongly encourage you to reach out to your practice in the first instance.

-If you do not wish to speak to the person about whom you are concerned, ask to speak to another member of the practice team, for example, the Practice Manager or the Practice Principal.
+If there's a particular person you have a concern about and you would rather not talk to them directly, ask to speak to another member of the practice team, for example, the Practice Manager or the Practice Principal.

 Your practice should have its own complaints procedure, which you can ask to see so you know how your complaint will be handled.